mikeholler/pyty/README.markdown

 ------------

-**pyty was written on/for Ubuntu Linux, but it should work for any Unix-based operating system**, provided it is running X and has the correct dependancies installed.
+**pyty was written on/for Ubuntu Linux, but it should work for any Unix-based operating system**, provided it is running X and has the correct dependencies installed.

 What are the dependencies, you might ask?
 Here they are: